 Which joints are affected?

-Any joint can be affected by osteoarthritis (OA) but the hips, knees, finger joints, thumb joints and lower spine are most commonly affected.
+Any joint can be affected by osteoarthritis (OA) but joints in the hips, knees, fingers, thumbs and lower spine are most commonly affected.
 The shoulders, elbows, wrists, ankles, and toe joints are less commonly affected.
 In many cases, just a few joints develop symptoms with one or two becoming the most troublesome.
 In some people, OA develops in many joints.

 What are the symptoms?